Syrian Arab Republic travel guide

 The quality of health care has deteriorated significantly during the conflict with many hospitals no longer operating and shortages of even the most basic medicines and medical supplies.
 The destruction of infrastructure means there are regular outbreaks of infectious diseases across the country.

-As a result of the ongoing political and security instability, there have been a number of restrictions placed on financial transactions in Syria.
+As a result of the ongoing conflict there have been a number of restrictions placed on financial transactions in Syria.
 Some of these restrictions are the decision of the Syrian regime, while others are the result of international businesses and banks being unwilling to invest or trade with Syria in the current environment.
+Since 2011, Syria has been subject to financial sanctions put in place by the European Union (EU) and, therefore, imposed by the UK as a member of the EU.
+For more information, please visit the website of the Office of Financial Sanctions Implementation, HM Treasury.

 Travel advice help and support